dibkunnskap/bompengekalkulator-landingsside/src/pages/docs.md

 //The municipality the toll station recides in

 "Passeringstid_Est": "string",
-//If is used in input parameter we estimate the time we pass the toll station (hhmm)
+//If used in input parameter we estimate the time passing the toll station (hhmm)

 "TimesregelNavn": "string",
 //Name of the toll ring the toll station belongs to